weecology/DeepForest/docs/Evaluation.md

 ```

 ### How to average evaluation metrics across images?
 One important decision was how to average precision and recall across multiple images.
 Two reasonable options might be to take all predictions and all ground truth and compute the statistic on the entire dataset.
-This strategy makes more sense for evaluation data that are relatively homogenous across images.
+This strategy makes more sense for evaluation data that is relatively homogenous across images.
 We prefer to take the average of per-image precision and recall.
-This helps balanace the dataset if some images have many objects, and other have few objects, such as when you are comparing multiple habitat types.
+This helps balance the dataset if some images have many objects and others have few objects, such as when you are comparing multiple habitat types.
 Users are welcome to calculate their own statistics directly from the results dataframe.

 ```